DID you know?

 Sports massage is good for re-educating tense & knotted muscles; restoring balance to the muscular-skeletal system; improving circulation of blood and the lymphatic system; improving joint flexibility and muscle length; removing muscular aches and pains; removing build up of waste products such as lactic acid; breaking down of scar tissue, adhesions and fibrous tissues (knotted muscles) and relaxing the nervous system.

-The Sports Massage is specifically tailored to the individual's needs and can last between 25-85 minutes.
+The Sports Massage is specifically tailored to the individual's needs.

 Remedial Massage works the soft tissues of the body and focuses on the treatment on both chronic and acute injuries.
 Using advanced massage techniques, assisted stretches and joint mobilisations, it assists injury prevention and aids recovery and is used effectively in the treatment of back, neck and other joint and musculoskeletal problems.